Stamp Duty Rates in Scotland.

 Stamp Duty in Scotland

-Scottish LBTT rates increase in line with property price.
-There are now a number of LBTT rate thresholds with clear demarcation between the different bands.
+The Scottish LBTT system is broadly based on the existing SDLT scheme.
+LBTT rates increase in line with property price and LBTT rate thresholds have been introduced with clear demarcation between the different bands.

 LBTT rates in Scotland